-Some foods can go bad more easily when it comes in contact with plastic, or, if the container is damaged, allow bacteria in.
+Some foods can go bad more easily when they come in contact with plastic.
+Or, if the container is damaged, it can allow bacteria in.

-2. Processed meats
+2. Processed meat

 When meat is processed, like in stews or breaded fillets, it decomposes quickly and its taste and texture changes.